TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CoreMergers/Merge.rst

 #.
 The patch is successfully merged

-   When the merging was successful the Change looks like this:
+   When the merging is successful, the Change looks like this:

    .. figure:: /Images/External/Gerrit/CoreMergers/Merging2.png
       :class: with-shadow